luisarizmendi/ocp-libvirt-ipi-role/README.md

       default: "eth0"

-There are other variables that shouldn't be modified unless you have
+There are other additional variables:

 * kvm_install